mikepack/pipes/README.md

   # config.resolve tells Pipes to resolve dependencies when calling Pipes.enqueue(...) (default true):
   config.resolve = false

+  # config.resque_tab tells Pipes whether or not to show the Resque tab (default true):
+  config.resque_tab = true

+  # config.resque_tab_name is the name of the tab used for the Resque tab (default 'Pipes'):
+  config.resque_tab_name = 'Publisher'

   config.stages do
     # ...
   end